-Litter ? bottles & cans
+Litter ? bottles & cans.
+EPA

 Litter, in particular beverage containers, like cans and plastic bottles accounts for a significant portion of material that pollutes and spoils our environment.

 Pacific Ocean garbage dump click on this link to see the effects of our way of life